Frequently Asked Questions About Colonoscopy Screening

 Today, colonoscopies are performed with medications that should completely prevent discomfort.
 In fact, most patients find the preparation the most challenging part, as it involves drinking a solution that cleanses the colon so we can get a clear picture of the lining.
 My patients often tell me they wish they hadn’t worried so much about having it done, and done it sooner.

-Having the recommended screenings, eating well with a diet high in fruit and vegetables, regular daily exercise of at least 30 minutes a day, and not smoking are the best things you can do to prevent colon cancer.
+Having the recommended screenings, eating well with a diet high in fruit and vegetables, regular daily exercise of at least 30 minutes a day, and not smoking are the best things you can do to prevent Colorectal (Colon) Cancer.